 With Pantheon Managed Updates (PMU), you get:

 - CMS core updates

 - Visual Regression Testing (VRT)

-Managed Updates for Portfolio Upstreams provides managed updates to all your client sites using your Custom Upstreams.
+Managed Updates for Portfolio Upstreams provides provides core, plugin, and module updates for customers managing site collections using Custom Upstreams.

 - Codebase changes are pushed to client's remote repo and then applied to each of the sites